GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-4-abstractions.md

 # Abstractions and Quality of Life improvements

 Before we move on, we are going to change a few things.
-When you write software you dont always want all your code in one spot, one method or one class, but split it up and separate where it makes sense to do so.
+When you write software you don't always want all your code in one spot, one method or one class, but split it up and separate where it makes sense to do so.

 This is always a good exercise in projects which are getting a bit bigger, and this project will be getting